 The Maryland Poison Center is designated by the Maryland Institute for Emergency Medical Services Systems (MIEMSS) as a specialty referral center for EMS providers in Maryland.
 Pharmacists and nurses who are nationally certified as Specialists in Poison Information staff the poison center 24/7.
-In 2014, the specialists handled 48,407 calls, with more than 1,800 from EMS providers!
+In 2019, the specialists managed 36,254 cases, with more than 1,700 from EMS providers!

 The Maryland Poison Center is a valuable resource for medical consultations, and poison center staff can give the best treatment advice for each patient.
 Our professionals follow that patient through their hospital stay, continuing to make treatment recommendations.
 Patients managed with poison center expertise on average experience shorter hospitalizations (median length of stay of two days versus five days without poison center assistance), helping health care providers serve more patients and decrease healthcare costs (J Toxicol Environ Health Part A. 2007; 70(2): 107-110).
 Records are kept on outcomes and treatments for each patient.
 This information allows us to continually assess the effects of drugs, chemicals, and poison treatments.

 What information can the poison center provide to EMS providers?

 - Toxidrome identification

 - Identification of chemicals that may be hazardous to first responders and providers